Pete Mangurian: NFL

 Mangurian was hired by head coach Dan Reeves of the Denver Broncos in 1988 and served as the team's tight ends/H-backs coach until before the 1991 season, when he was promoted to the offensive line position.
 He coached in Super Bowl XXIV against the San Francisco 49ers.
 He also coached in the Pro Bowl in 1991.
 Mangurian followed Reeves to the New York Giants in 1993 as their offensive line coach.
 He was with the Giants for four years as their offensive line coach.
 Mangurian again followed Reeves as his offensive line coach, this time to the Atlanta Falcons.
 However, after one season, Mangurian left the Falcons to become head coach at Cornell.
 In 2001, Mangurian returned to Reeves staff in Atlanta as offensive line coach, and was promoted to offensive coordinator for the 2003 season.
 The New England Patriots hired him as their tight end coach in 2005.
 He was with the Patriots for four years and coached in Super Bowl XLII against the Giants.
-He was hired by Raheem Morris in 2009 for the offensive line position for the Tampa Bay Buccaneers.
+He then went on to coach the offensive line for Tampa Bay for two years.

-Other
+XFL

-In 2019, Manguarian became the tight ends coach for the Tampa Bay Vipers of the XFL under Marc Trestman.
+In 2019, Mangurian became the tight ends coach for the Tampa Bay Vipers of the XFL under Marc Trestman.